 |---|---|---|---|

-These numbers move with quantity, size, stitch detail, and finishing method.
-Setup fees often land around $35-$120 per design, sometimes more if the art needs redraw work or separate files for different locations.
-Sample fees, shipping, rush charges, and split-shipment costs should be included in the landed cost.
+These numbers move with quantity, size, stitch detail, finishing method, labor, and freight.
+Setup fees often land around $45-$150 per design in 2026, sometimes more if the art needs redraw work or separate files for different locations.
+Sample fees, shipping, rush charges, relabeling, hang tags, individual polybags, and split-shipment costs should be included in the landed cost.

 Restaurants ordering small runs often see the highest per-unit price because setup does not shrink.
-If the plan is to reorder later, ask whether the setup can be reused.
+If the plan is to reorder later, ask whether the setup can be reused and how long the production file stays on record.
 That matters more than a one-time discount.
+For more detail on artwork choices, compare embroidered vs woven patches for custom beanies before approving the proof.

 Common Approval Mistakes Restaurants Keep Making